Promo code SPRING2022 will be automatically applied at checkout!

 • Eating more during the luteal phase, perhaps in preparation of your period.

-Listening to your body’s cues during the different phases may promote a healthy attitude towards menstruation, support your body during the hormone shifts and, in doing so, potentially help alleviate period-related weight gain.
+Listening to your body's cues during the different phases may promote a healthy attitude towards menstruation, support your body during the hormone shifts, and potentially help alleviate period-related weight gain.

 Related Article